Omneo Logo

 Systems

-Core to the unified commerce model is the use of a loyalty software that interlaces all customer-facing and backend retail management systems and processes.
+Core to the unified commerce model is the use of loyalty software that interlaces all customer-facing and backend retail management systems and processes.
 This all-encompassing coverage spans point of sale (POS) systems, e-commerce platforms, order and inventory management and fulfilment, and channel and marketplace management.

 Products